KillianLynch/local-lab-dev/JSON Duality cloud world/create-views/create-views.md

     In other words, you may have to adjust the update statement so that the etag matches the etag from the select statement above.

-2. First lets take a look at the movie Ratatouille movie we just added so we can see the current etag.
+2. First lets take a look at the movie Rango movie we just added so we can see the current etag.
 Copy the SQL below and click **Run Script**.

     ```
     <copy>
-    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.title = 'Ratatouille';
+    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.title = 'Rango';
     </copy>
     ```
     ![showing no document](images/rat-etag.png " ")

-3. This shows us the current etag is, "etag" : "E5AB725AD046CA8BE4AA301E08CB4329".
+3. This shows us the current etag is, "etag" : "40058B09BA1F4CD1A2F55CE4FF20C5BB".
 Lets replace the full document and change the summary section as well as add genres details.
 Copy the SQL below and click **Run Script**.
     ```
     <copy>

     UPDATE movies_dv
-        SET data = ('{"etag" : "E5AB725AD046CA8BE4AA301E08CB4329",
+        SET data = ('{"etag" : "40058B09BA1F4CD1A2F55CE4FF20C5BB",
                 "movie_id" : 4005,
-                "title" : "Ratatouille",
+                "title" : "Rango",
-                "budget" : 150000000,
+                "budget" : 135000000,
                 "list_price" : 0,
-                "year" : 2007,
+                "year" : 2011,
-                "runtime" : 110,
+                "runtime" : 107,
-                "summary" : "Ratatouille is a heartwarming animated film produced by Pixar Animation Studios.
-It tells the story of Remy, a rat with a remarkable talent and passion for cooking.
-Living in the sewers of Paris, Remy dreams of becoming a renowned chef.
-His journey takes an unexpected turn when he forms an unlikely alliance with Linguini, a young garbage boy at a prestigious restaurant.",
+                "summary" : "A chameleon (Johnny Depp) who has lived as a sheltered family pet finds himself in the grip of an identity crisis.
+Rango wonders how to stand out when it is his nature to blend in.
+When he accidentally winds up in a frontier town called Dirt, he takes the first step on a transformational journey as the towns new sheriff.
+Though at first Rango only role-plays, a series of thrilling situations and outrageous encounters forces him to become a real hero.",
                 "genres" :
                 [
                     {